 - Crack the eggs into a bowl and whisk to combine.
 Pour into pan with onion mixture and scramble.

-- Spoon egg mixture into tortillas, roll and place seam side down in a greased 9x13 pan.
+- Spoon egg mixture into tortillas, roll and place seam side down in the pan.